spikeheap/spikeheap.github.io/src/posts/2020-11-27_Generic-names-are-a-smell-9357f0380b91.md

 If they pass first time then great!
 You’ve increased your confidence.

-If you’ve tried this approach, or tackle this another way, I’d love to hear about it in the comments or \[on Twitter\]([https://twitter.com/spikeheap](https://twitter.com/spikeheap)).
+If you’ve tried this approach, or tackle this another way, I’d love to hear about it in the comments or [on Twitter](https://twitter.com/spikeheap).

 ---
 This post was originally published [on Medium](https://spikeheap.medium.com/generic-names-are-a-smell-9357f0380b91).